NetcoreSolutions/Smartech-Code-Snippets/CE/Native/iOS/Step-05.md

 2. Click on `Info` tab and then expand `URL Types` section.

 3. In **Identifier** field add your projects `BundleId` and in **URL Schemes** write `smartech`.

+## Note: Please install your build on your device and compile it before proceeding to next step